-Cain Was the First Capitalist
+Cain was the First Capitalist

 The majority of the world is facing a cost of living crisis, with many working people unable to afford basic necessities like housing, and the number of homeless people is on the rise.
 Houses that were once affordable now cost hundreds of thousands, and people work and save for their whole lives to pay off mortgages.
 There are 300,000 homeless people in the UK and over one million empty homes in England alone.
 With the rate of empty houses increasing, there are clearly enough homes for everyone.
 Furthermore, one-third of the food produced globally for human consumption is wasted, while nine million people dying of starvation per year.
 So, why has owning a home and affording a basic quality of life become so unattainable for the majority of people and reserved only for the rich?

-Valueless Currency and It's Price
+Valueless Currency and its Price

 The paper and electronic currency we use today is intrinsically valueless.
 The paper note itself is a note that recognizes a debt, similar to a handwritten contract.
 It is not backed by anything real and depends on the government to uphold the debt.